akankshahinge/JavaScript/README.md

    fruits.includes("Mango"); // is true
    ```
 4. find():
    Returns the value of the first array element that passes a test function.
+If no values satisfy the testing function, undefined is returned
    ```
    const numbers = [4, 9, 16, 25, 29];
    let first = numbers.find(myFunction);